Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: External field and magnetic susceptibility

-where, now, the \textit{prime} represents the derivative in $r$.
+\end{widetext} where, now, the \textit{prime} represents the derivative in $r$, and we introduced $\bar L=L/p$.
 The functions $H$ and $u$ are solutions of the BPS equations \eqref{Eq1} and \eqref{Eq2}.
 Thus, the part of the equation \eqref{eqPert1} which is not proportional to $B$ is automatically solved.
-We are now left with an equation for the perturbation $\eta$, which take the form
+We are now left with an equation for the perturbation $\eta$.
+We can use the relations \eqref{H} in order to express $H$ in terms of $v$.
+Namely,

-To solve the equation (\ref{eta_ODE}) numerically, we must first express everything in terms of $v(r)$.
-For this purpose, we substitute (\ref{H}) into the sine and cosine functions, obtaining:

-Now we will define the functions $f$ and $g$, which will depend only on $u(r)$ and $r$, as follows: